fgabbert/dubins_py/README.md

 # Dubins' Curves implemented in Python

-In 1957, Lester Dubins mathematically proved that the shorts distance between two waypoints (x, y, psi) can be calculated as a combination of straight lines and circular arcs, requiring only three segments.
+In 1957, Lester Dubins mathematically proved that the shortest distance between two waypoints (x, y, psi) can be calculated as a combination of straight lines and circular arcs, requiring only three segments.

 # Running the Code